ptvirgo/nano-gate/readme.md

 This is for [nano-currency](https://nano.org/en).

 A **pay-gate** is similar to a pay-wall, with one key distinction.
 A *pay-wall* requires that every individual pay for access to content.
 A *pay-gate* allows everyone to access content for a period of time, provided that a payment has been delivered.
 Exactly as the name implies - when a gate is closed, no one gets in.
-As long as it's omen, *everyone can come in.*
+As long as it's open, *everyone can come in.*

 This plays to the strengths of digital content - it is duplicable and can be delivered anonymously, rather than trying to fight it by imposing artificial scarcity.